guardian/interactive-source-components/README.md

 Use the `src-button` class to style your buttons in the default Guardian style.
 By default, buttons are `medium` sized, and use the `primary` priority.

 The following classes are available to configure the style and size of the button.
+To use these classes, combine them with src-button, eg. `<button class="src-button src-button--tertiary">`.

 | Class                   | Description                                         | Default |
 | ----------------------- | --------------------------------------------------- | ------- |